tgogos/quotes/README.md

 # quotes

+> *People have a complicated relationship with change.
+I like to say that nerds especially have a really complicated relationship with change.
+"We love it to pieces!
+Change is awesome... when we're the ones doing it..."*
+<br> - Benno Rice at ["The tragedy of systemd"](https://www.youtube.com/watch?v=o_AIw9bGogo&t=1525)

 > *Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.*
 <br>-Edsger Wybe Dijkstra